tomjoht/tomjoht.github.io/_posts/2022/8/2022-08-16-advice-early-in-career.md

 ## Five ways to stay young (even as life wears on you)

-Based on the trends in the survey and my own experiences, I recommend these five ways to stay young:
+Based on the trends in the survey and my own experiences, I recommend these five ways to stay young (and avoid becoming Jerry):

 1. Read
 2. Experiment